evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-05/readme.md

 ## Task #2 - decrease the load

 Now, let's decrease the load to see how the autoscaler reacts to load decrease.
 If your `load-generator` command is still running, stop it.
-If you lost your command, but your `load-generator` pos is still running, kill it.
+If you lost your command, but your `load-generator` pod is still running, kill it.

 ```bash
 # check if load-generator pos is up and running